 Why does my score change with inquiries?

-An inquiry is a record that your credit report was accessed in response to an application you submitted.
-Inquiries provide insight into your financial situation that the rest of the report may not.
+A “hard” inquiry is a record that your credit report was accessed in response to an application you submitted.
+These inquiries provide insight into your financial situation that the rest of the report may not.

 Lenders want to be sure you are not in danger of over extending yourself before agreeing to extend additional credit.